DmanDJs1/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

+The month that launched the most successful funding campaigns was the month of May.

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered